|A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 No cosmetic posts will be performed on animals/bodies submitted to the laboratory for necropsy/testing.

 The VDL only accepts specimens referred by a licensed veterinarian (exceptions may include government officials, research scientists, and corporate partners).
 The appropriate submission form must accompany all specimens.
-See individual sections (Bacteriology, Molecular, Pathology, Serology, Toxicology and Virology) for complete instructions on packaging and shipping specimens.
+See individual sections (Bacteriology, Molecular and Viral Diagnostics, Pathology, Serology and Toxicology) for complete instructions on packaging and shipping specimens.

 The ISU VDL reserves the right to subcontract any work required to complete testing of any and all submissions.
 Any subcontracted work will be noted on the case report.